LLNL/axom/src/components/sidre/docs/sphinx/first_example.rst

 line of the code example above.
 The getView() method call retrieves the View named "region" in the Group "ext" that is a child of the "fields" Group.
-Character sequences before the first slash and between two consecutive slashes are Group names (describing parent-child relationships) and the sequence following the last slash is the name of a View.
+Character sequences before the first slash and between two consecutive slashes are Group names (describing parent-child relationships).
+For this method, and others dealing with Views, the sequence following the last slash is the name of a View.
 Similar path syntax can be used to retrieve Groups, create Groups and Views, and so forth.